 Director Terry George ("Some Mother's Son") handles the potentially suffocating subject matter with a grace and subtlety that breathes precious life into a terrible story about the wretched effects of hateful propaganda and an outside world concerned with capitalism over humanity.

 Rated PG-13.
 121 mins.
-(A-) (Five Stars)
+(A-) (Five stars / no halves)

 Help keep Cole Smithey writing reviews, creating video essays, and making his podcast.
 Click on the button to pledge your support.